y-yu/fujitask-eff/README.md

 ## Abstract

 This is a abstract data structure for transactions of databases by Extensible Effects.
-It can determine automatically which minimal transaction will be needed for executing the SQL.
+It can determine automatically which minimal transaction will be needed for executing SQLs.

 For example,